qentinelqi/qweb/README.md

 ## Introduction

-QWeb is an open source web automation interface in [Robot Framework](https://robotframework.org/).
-It makes automation **rapid, robust, and fun**.
+QWeb is a powerful and versatile [Robot Framework](https://robotframework.org/) library that enables efficient and reliable web testing and automation.
+One of the key strengths of QWeb is its intuitive and user-friendly syntax, which makes it easy to write and maintain complex test cases.

 QWeb aims to make web automation easy and maintainable by:
-* providing high level keywords for accessing any web page element
-* preferring text locators (UI texts) but supporting also other locator strategies (xpaths, css selectors)
+* providing an intuitive and **user-friendly syntax for writing and maintaining** complex test cases.
+* providing **smart locators**: finding elements by text or by any attribute value with a simple syntax
-* automatically handling latencies etc. via automatic wait times
+* automatically handling latencies etc. via **automatic wait times**
+* automatically handling **frames**
-* automatically handling unexpected alerts
+* automatically handling unexpected **alerts**
-* minimizing the maintenance effort
+* providing support for finding **shadow dom** elements with an easy syntax
+* providing **in-built bitmap comparison** for special cases where element can't be identified by any other means
+* being **technology agnostic** and providing extensive support for various web technologies/frameworks

 See [examples](#examples).